WyliodrinEmbeddedIoT/internship2025/AndreiDragota/readme.md

 ## 28 July 2025
 Okay good news and bad news, I rebased my PR's based on my supervisor's fix, but it's acting strange on the controller & keyboard PR's.
 Spent the whole day debugging using gdb.
 I decided I will make a separate branch over x86/naked_functions and re-implement in small chunks to debug the controller.

+## 29 July 2025
+I had to modify some code on VGA again, hopefully it will be fine, still experimented with the controller issue, I have to figure it out how to properly fix it.